-In the first five seasons of his AFL career Oliver has been extremely durable, he has played 89 consecutive games from Round 1, 2017 which is the longest current streak by a Demons player.
+Oliver has been extremely durable throughout his AFL career and has played 89 consecutive games from Round 1, 2017 which is the longest current streak by a Demons player.
 Despite being just 23 years of age Oliver has been Melbourne’s most consistent player from 2017 to 2020, being the only Demon to finish in the top five of the best and fairest in all four seasons.
 Playing as an inside midfielder Oliver’s strengths have been his ball-winning, particularly the ability to win contested possessions, vision, handball execution, durability, tackling and consistency.

 In a video interview on melbournefc.com.au the question was asked “Clarry, game number one hundred, that is a special milestone, what does it mean to you at this point of your career?”
 Oliver responded “Yeah, it is pretty crazy, I’m a kid from the country, didn’t think I would play a game of AFL, to be playing one hundred is pretty cool, so excited to play this week and verse Freo Round 1.”

 Clayton Oliver was born on 22 July 1997 and his introduction to playing Australian Rules Football was through playing Auskick at about five years of age.
 Oliver played club football in Echuca until under 12’s and then moved to Mooroopna for bottom-age under 14’s.

 In his bottom-age year of Under 18’s in 2014 Oliver played just three games for the Bendigo Pioneers Under 18’s TAC Cup team due to a combination of being overlooked and having an osteitis pubis injury.
 Oliver gained some experience at senior level in 2014 playing for Mooroopna Football Club senior team in the Goulbourn Valley Football League, he won the league’s Rising Star Award.